runodp/dagster-odp/docs/getting-started/quickstart.md

 2. Find the `hello_world` asset
 3. Click the "Materialize" button

-This will run the shell command and echo "Hello, Dagster ODP!" in the logs.
+This will run the shell command and echo "Hello, dagster-odp!" in the logs.

 ## What's Next?

 Congratulations!
-You've set up your first Dagster ODP project.
+You've set up your first dagster-odp project.
 Here are some next steps to deepen your understanding:

 - [Tutorials](../tutorials/tutorials.md): Follow our step-by-step tutorials to build more complex workflows.
-- [Concepts](../concepts/concepts.md): Explore the key concepts behind Dagster ODP.
+- [Concepts](../concepts/concepts.md): Explore the key concepts behind dagster-odp.
 - [Reference](../reference/reference.md): Comprehensive details on all features and configurations.